wso2/docs-is/en/docs/guides/access-delegation/get-user-claims-as-a-jwt.md

 ## Get JWT token with claims

+**Using the REST API**

+1. Use the following curl command to send a request with required user claims and recieve a JWT token.

+    You can add more required claims as a comma-separated list.

+    ```tab="Request Format"
+    curl -k -u <username>:<password> -H 'Content-Type: application/x-www-form-urlencoded' -X POST --data 'token=<access_token>&required_claims=http://wso2.org/claims/emailaddress' https://localhost:9443/oauth2/introspect
+    ```

+    ```tab="Sample Request"
+    curl -k -u admin:admin -H 'Content-Type: application/x-www-form-urlencoded' -X POST --data 'token=fe12a966-5fd5-3b4c-97b1-31ac3e1a31e6&required_claims=http://wso2.org/claims/emailaddress' https://localhost:9443/oauth2/introspect
+    ```

+**Using the SOAP service**

+Alternatively, you can also use the `OAuth2ValidationService` to send the request.

 1. Call the `validate` method of `OAuth2ValidationService` to send a request with the user claims and recieve a JWT token as shown below.
 For more information, see [OAuth Token Validation Using SOAP Service](../oauth-token-validation)

     Note that the response contains the recieved JWT token under the `<tokenString>` element.